jettison-v/dndsy/README.md

    * Embeds each chunk using OpenAI's `text-embedding-3-small` model via API.
    * Better for retrieving specific pieces of information.
    * Combines vector similarity search with BM25 keyword search for hybrid retrieval.

+3. **Haystack Approach** (`vector_store/haystack_store.py`)
+   * Uses Haystack framework with Qdrant backend for document storage and retrieval.
+   * Leverages Sentence Transformers (`all-MiniLM-L6-v2`) for local embedding generation.
+   * Preserves rich document metadata including page context and hierarchical structure.
+   * Maintains compatibility with Haystack 2.x API for document filtering and searching.
+   * Stores data in the `dnd_haystack` Qdrant collection.
+   * Optimized for specialized search queries including monster information lookup.

-Users can switch between these two approaches via the UI selector.
-Both approaches are processed and stored in separate Qdrant collections (`dnd_pdf_pages` and `dnd_semantic`).
+Users can switch between these approaches via the UI selector.
+All approaches are processed and stored in separate Qdrant collections.

 ## Detailed Data Processing and Indexing Pipeline